Parkside Villa: Review of Senior Living in Middleburg Heights, OH

 - Ask about medication management

-- Given concerns in reviews, ask specifics about how medications are stored, tracked, and dispensed.
+- Ask for specifics about how medications are stored, tracked, and dispensed.

 - Find out what checks are in place to catch medication mistakes.